 Policy Details Page

-- All interscholastic activities and events shall be in compliance with the rules and regulations of the Tacoma School District, any applicable league or division to which the District is a member, and where applicable, the Washington Interscholastic Activities Association (WIAA).
-The high schools of the district shall not participate in any out-of-season athletics that are not sanctioned by the WIAA.
-The superintendent or designee will prepare rules for the conduct of student activities including, but not limited to, use of alcoholic beverages; use of tobacco; use or possession of illegal chemical substances or opiates not prescribed by a physician; physical appearance; curfew; unsportsmanlike conduct; absence from practice; gambling; or any infraction of civil law.
+A. All interscholastic activities and events shall be in compliance with the rules and regulations of the Tacoma School District, any applicable league or division to which the District is a member, and where applicable, the Washington Interscholastic Activities Association (WIAA).
+The high schools of the District shall not participate in any out of season athletics that are not sanctioned by the WIAA.
+The Superintendent or designee will prepare rules for the conduct of student activities including, but not limited to, use of alcoholic beverages; use of tobacco; use of vape products; use or possession of illegal chemical substances or opiates not prescribed by a physician; physical appearance; curfew; unsportsmanlike conduct; absence from practice; gambling; or any infraction of civil law.
 Rules and disciplinary actions related to rule violations shall be distributed to each participant and his/her parents prior to the beginning of an interscholastic activity season.

-- The district shall not be responsible or liable for non-school-sponsored programs or for programs that are organized, promoted or participated in by staff members without school approval.
-The district shall not be responsible for or control and incur liability for summer and/or out-of-season activities unless specifically sponsored by the school district.
-The superintendent shall establish rules defining the circumstances under which school facilities may be used and under which announcements of summer sports leagues and/or clinics may be channeled to students.
+B. The District shall not be responsible or liable for non-school-sponsored programs or for programs that are organized, promoted or participated in by staff members without school approval.
+The District shall not be responsible for or control and incur liability for summer and/or out of season activities unless specifically sponsored by the school district.
+The Superintendent shall establish rules defining the circumstances under which school facilities may be used and under which announcements of summer sports leagues and/or clinics may be channeled to students.

-- A written report shall be completed whenever a student is injured while participating in a school-supervised activity.
+G. A written report shall be completed whenever a student is injured while participating in a school supervised activity.
 In the event of injury or serious illness subsequent to the examination, the student must secure clearance prior to resuming participation in interscholastic athletics

-- Each student participating in interscholastic athletics or cheerleading activities is required to purchase an activity ticket (ASB card).
+J. Each student participating in interscholastic athletics or cheerleading activities is required to purchase an activity ticket (ASB card).
+Students who qualify for the Federal Free and Reduced Meal program will have their ASB fee waived per Regulation 3510R.
 Students will not be denied the opportunity to participate because of financial needs.
 If financial assistance is needed, students shall work with their school, specifically the Athletic Department and/or Office Coordinator.
 Students may be eligible for financial assistance

 Coach’s Responsibilities